coffee2code/configure-smtp/readme.txt

 1. Install via the built-in WordPress plugin installer.
 Or install the plugin code inside the plugins directory for your site (typically `/wp-content/plugins/`).
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. Go to "Settings" -> "Configure SMTP" and configure the plugin's settings.
 (You can also use the "Settings" link in the plugin's entry on the admin "Plugins" page).
 1. (Optional.)
-Use the built-in test to see if your blog can properly send out emails.
+Use the built-in test tool (also located on the plugin's settings page) to see if your blog can properly send out emails.

 == Frequently Asked Questions ==